d-e-e-p/fixed-size-string-buffer/README.md

  ╰────────┴──────────┴──────────┴─────────┴─────────┴─────────┴─────────┴─────────╯
 ```

-This shows a 4X speedup compared with a std::queue based ring buffer for strings longer than 100 characters on
+This run shows a 4X speedup compared with a std::queue based ring buffer for strings longer than 100 characters on
 average.
 As strings become longer, the overhead of using unbounded string std::queue becomes significant:
 more than 10X slower for strings longer than 1000 characters.
 Ring buffer wins over unbounded
 queues because it avoids the extra memory allocation time.